unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

   caption="Historic Albuquerque Skyline"
   src="images/SunshineA.jpg" %}

 The building also includes offices on the upper levels of the building that housed F.D.
 Fogg and Company, a fine jewelry retailer that closed in 1970[^ABQ-Journal-article] and was also the site of the first meetings of Congregation B’nai Israel which connects the building to history of the current day New Mexico Historical Jewish Society[^NMJS-website].
 The theatre continued to show films in to the 1960s when the interior was almost completely remodeled to allow an installation of a large movie screen for feature film screenings.

+> 'It was there that I would watch [Charlie Chaplin](http://www.imdb.com/name/nm0000122/) and [Harold Lloyd](http://www.imdb.com/name/nm0516001/) and [Mae West](http://www.imdb.com/name/nm0922213/) and the [Marx Brothers](http://www.imdb.com/name/nm2580347/) and [Buster Keaton](http://www.imdb.com/name/nm0000036/?ref_=nv_sr_1) and [WC Fields](http://www.imdb.com/name/nm0001211/?ref_=nv_sr_1).
+It was there that I discovered such trivial but thoroughly enjoyable junk as *[Libeled Lady](http://www.imdb.com/title/tt0027884/?ref_=nv_sr_2)* and *[It Happened One Night](http://www.imdb.com/title/tt0025316/?ref_=nv_sr_1)* and *[North by Northwest](http://www.imdb.com/title/tt0053125/?ref_=nv_sr_1)* and so forth.
+Delightful days.
+I enjoyed myself.
+It was sad that so few people showed up.
+In an auditorium the size of the Carlsbad Caverns, it was disheartening that the typical audience was only a dozen or so people[^RJ-Buffalo-Article].'

 Sunshine remained in operation until 1974 when the theatre stopped showing first-run movies but then eventually closed its doors as a movie theatre in 1980 and was seriously threatened with demolition in 1984 [^HCT-historical-organization].

 {% include figure.html
   class="img-left"